Build. Code. Apply.

 Early Intro to Business and Finance

-Project Circuit teaches business and finance to underprivileged students through DIY Raspberry Pi kits.
-Students learn essential concepts via engaging activities like start-up competitions and stock case-studies, turning learning into exciting journey.
+Project Circuit teaches finance to underprivileged students through DIY Raspberry kits and engaging activities like start-up competitions and stock case studies, making learning exciting.

 Innovative Making